Andalucia in Winter: 10+ Best Things to Do By a Local

 3. Go on a scenic hiking trail

-Beaches in Andalucia are very well-known, and it’s one of the reasons why travellers keep coming back to places like Marbella and Cadiz.
+The beaches in Andalucia are very well-known, and this is one of the reasons why travellers keep coming back to places like Marbella and Cadiz.

 Nevertheless, if you love spending time outdoors and immersing yourself in nature, Andalucia also has beautiful natural parks where you can go on scenic hiking routes.
 Winter is perfect for hiking in Andalucia because it isn’t too warm or too cold to explore.

-The county is home to many incredible routes, ranging from easy to challenging, so you’ll find a route that is best for you.
+The county is home to many incredible routes, ranging from easy to challenging, so you’ll find the best route for you.

 If you’re visiting my city (Malaga), Los Montes de Malaga has routes for all levels, and it isn’t very far from the city either.
 However, if you want to challenge yourself, El Caminito del Rey was considered one of the most dangerous trails in Europe, but you don’t have to worry about that now because the paths have been adapted.